bpstephanie/Pennywise/README.md

   #### Site-users
     - As a user, I want to understand what the program does instantly.
         - The name of the site is 'Pennywise' where penny is the smallest denomination of the pound sterling and wise means to have experience, knowledge and good judgement.
-Not only this, but there is a welcome message stating the Pennywise is a buget tracker.
+Not only this, but there is a welcome message stating the Pennywise is a budget tracker.

     - As a user, I want to be able to add my expenses and confirm if they are correct.
         - Users can add expenses by inputting 4 key details.
 At every step of the way there is input validation and before the user adds the new transaction to the worksheet they must confirm that all details are correct.